westlund-embedded/bsdiff/README.md

 This version will only be built and tested under Linux.
 I will port this into NuttX RTOS which is a POSIX operating system much like Linux using smartfs file system and external FLASH.
 But that port will not be published here.

 Note:
-This version of bspatch is NOT compatible with the standard BSDIFF40 bsdiff
+- This version of bspatch is NOT compatible with the standard BSDIFF40 bsdiff
+- If libtinf.a does not work, checkout uzlib tag v2.1.1 and re-compile